wandersonsc/Python-Callable-Instance/README.md

 ### The Pythonic Way To Create A Simple And Yet Efficient Cache.

 A simple but efficient way to implement a caching police to improve peformace.
-And in the process we are going to lern the how to use the build in `__call__`, which allows instaces of classes to be callable objects.
+And in the process we are going to learn how to use the build in `__call__` method which allows instaces of classes to be callable objects.

 ### Setup